ice09/blockchainers-tech-sources/content/posts/asset-financing-with-stable-settlements.md

 <figure>
 <img src="/images/invoice_contract_factoring_simple.png">
-<figcaption>Accounts Receivable Factoring (simplified)</figcaption>
+<figcaption>Accounts Receivable Purchase (simplified)</figcaption>
 </figure>

-For our example we take accounts receivable for asset financing and a simple Factoring transaction.
+For our example we take accounts receivable for asset financing and a simple Accounts Receivable Purchase transaction.
 Later samples include a Reverse Factoring transaction.
-Reverse Factoring is more complex than simple Factoring, but establishes higher trust levels as the issuer of the "asset" (which is now a "receiver-confirmed" invoice) is not the invoice issuer, but the invoice receiver who confirms that she will pay the invoice, for example by including it in payment runs in her ERP system.
+Reverse Factoring is more complex than simple Factoring, but eliminates an important risk, i.e. the so-called verity risk of the Creditor, as we are dealing with a "receiver(Debtor)-confirmed" invoice, ie. not the invoice issuer, but the invoice receiver confirms that she will pay the invoice amount at maturity of the invoice, for example by including it in payment runs in her ERP system.

 ### Accounts Receivable Factoring Process Flow

-1. The Creditor ships products or services to the Debtor and submits an invoice (over 101 USD) with typical payment terms (eg. NET-30 for payment in 30 days)
+1. The Creditor ships products or services to the Debtor and submits an invoice (over USD 101) with typical payment terms (eg. NET-30 for payment in 30 days)
-2. The Creditor prefers to have 100 USD (1% discount) now instead of 101 USD in 30 days and sends the invoice copy to a Factor
+2. The Creditor prefers to have USD 100 (1% discount) now instead of USD 101 in 30 days and sends the invoice copy to a Investor
-3. The Factor pays 100 USD to the Creditor
+3. The Investor purchases the invoice and pays the purchase price amounting to USD 100 to the Creditor/Supplier
-4. The Debtor pays 101 USD on the original due date (30 days later) to the Factor, the Factor made a profit of 1%
+4. The Debtor pays USD 101 on the original due date (30 days later) to the Investor, the Investor generated a gross profit of 1%

-This process flow is highly simplified, but you get the point: the Factor finances the invoice and gets a fee for this.
+This process flow is highly simplified, but you get the point: the Investor purchases the invoice and receives an interest for this.

 Now in real life, this gets messy easily as all the parties probably have different bank accounts.
-Also the Customer must know that she has to transfer the money *not* to the Creditor, but to the Factor - or the Factor must have the allowance to debit the Creditor bank account and accept a debt default risk.
+Also the Customer must know that she has to transfer the money *not* to the Creditor, but to the Investor - or the Investor must have the allowance to debit the Creditor bank account and accept a debt default risk.

 ## Enter Stablecoin Payments